First Golf Course In Myrtle Beach....

 Golf is just an excuse to drink whiskey and smoke cigars

-Robbers Roost for me in late 70's
+Robbers Roost sometime in the 70's